neelbhavsar99/neelbhavsar99/README.md

 ### Hi there 👋

 #### About Me
-* I'm currently a Computer Engineering Student 💻
+* Computer Engineering Major 💻
 * 💬 Ask me about collaborations for hackathons and side-projects
 * ⚡ Fun fact: I like to play Badminton and go Biking 🚲 🚲 🚲!